 St Angelo Fort

 The fort is also called as the Kannur fort.
-The panoramic view of the Arabian Sea from the fort is mesmerising.
-The fort is constructed with laterite stone and is under the protection of Archaeological Survey of India.
+The panoramic view of the Arabian Sea from the fort is mesmerizing.
+The fort is constructed with laterite stone and is under the protection of the Archaeological Survey of India.